The First Trailer For Chrissy's Court Is Extremely Chaotic

-Brand new streaming platform Quibi will launch next month, and its first wave of original content features some of the most offbeat series that you’ve ever encountered.
+Brand-new streaming platform Quibi (available through Bell in Canada) will launch next month, and its first wave of original content features some of the most offbeat series that you’ve ever encountered.
 Among them is Chrissy’s Court, an arbitration-based reality court series starring Chrissy Teigen as both judge and jury.

 In the wild court show, Teigen will hear the complaints of plaintiffs (and the excuses from defense) in her very own small claims court.
 After each side gives their explanation, the TV personality will offer up her verdict — which, by the way, is legally binding.
 This is the real deal, y'all.